Rokt33r/kenmon/apps/nextjs-example/README.md

-# Kenmon Next.js Example
+# Next.js Example

-This is an example Next.js application demonstrating the Kenmon authentication library with PostgreSQL and Drizzle ORM.
+Full implementation of Kenmon authentication in a Next.js application with PostgreSQL and Drizzle ORM.

 ## Prerequisites